 • During the fourth quarter of 2014, we entered into an agreement with a U.S. based manufacturer to supply our Acetadote product.
-We are working to transfer the Acetadote manufacturing process to this supplier under this new agreement following the conclusion of manufacturing from our original supplier during 2014.
+We transferred the Acetadote manufacturing process to this supplier, received FDA clearance and began receiving commercial units from this facility during 2015.